 Reading

-Early Reading and Phonics In Nursery and Reception
+Early Reading and Phonics in Our Nursery

-Reading for nursery-aged children is based upon the Development Matters curriculum, where the focus is upon listening skills.
-For example, recognising syllables in words or recognising words with the same initial sound.
+Reading for nursery-aged children is based upon the Development Matters curriculum - Development Matters - GOV.UK - where the focus is upon listening skills.
+For example, recognising syllables in words and/or or recognising words with the same initial sound.
+Adults strive to promote a love of reading through daily story time, rhymes, song and through carefully chosen books within the environment and in classroom reading corners.
+We want every child in Nursery to love stories, to love words and to love reading!

 Phonics is taught daily in Reception using the Read Write Inc scheme.
-Children are grouped during this session based on ability and this is regularly assessed so adult support can be directed as needed.

-Reading and Phonics in Key Stage One
+Reading & Phonics in Key Stage One

-Children in Key Stage One are taught phonics explicitly every day using Read Write Inc resources.
+Children in Key Stage One are taught phonics explicitly every day using Read Write Inc scheme.
 The children are taught in small groups by our team of experienced and well-trained teachers and teaching assistants.
 Children are regularly assessed to ensure that they progress well and are on track to reach national expectations by the end of Year One, when they will sit their Phonics Screening Check.

 Reading is also embedded within our wider curriculum, where a quality reading spine and daily story time exposes the children to a wide variety of texts, themes, characters and settings.